Jsfain/SDCard/Modules/Disk/SD_Card/README.md

 The SD_MSG flag in SD_SPI.H can be used for printing messages associated with functions in SD_SPI.C.
 This was helpful when writing the code so I left it in.
 If you use this code, you may find it useful as well while troubleshooting.
 Recommend setting this flag to 1 for normal operation (ERROR messages only).

 An SDMISC.C is intended to be for any additional miscellaneous SD Card raw data access, calculation, and printing functions that I decide to create.

-This is all still a work in progress.

 # Additional Notes / Limitations / Warnings
 * This code has only been tested using an ATmega1280 microcontroller, but assuming program data space and memory are sufficient, I would expect it to be easily ported to other comparable AVR microcontrollers once the USART and SPI port assignments are modified.